yolo-sh/aws-cloud-provider/README.md

 yolo aws remove yolo-sh/api
 ```

-When running the `remove` command, all the components associated with the environment will be removed:
+When running the `remove` command, all the components associated with the environment will be removed.

+In other words:

 - The `EC2 instance`.